-Being a disciple is a life-long Journey through pain and suffering.
 The New Testament imagines discipleship as a lifelong journey.
-When Jesus called his first disciples asked them to follow him, but did not tell how long.
-It is a life-long journey co-terminus with the death of the disciple.
+Being a disciple is a life-long journey through pain and suffering.
+When Jesus called his first disciples, he asked them to follow him, but did not tell how long because it is a life-long journey.

 This passage is set in the context of Jesus warning his disciples of the persecution and martyrdom that they may have to go through.

 “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.
 Beware of men, for they will deliver you over to courts and flog you sin their synagogues, and you will be dragged before governors and kings for my sake, to bear witness before them and the Gentiles.
 When they deliver you over, do not be anxious how you are to speak or what you are to say, for what you are to say will be given to you in that hour.
 For it is not you who speak, but the Spirit of your Father speaking through you.
 Brother will deliver brother over to death, and the father his child, and children will rise against parents and have them put to death, and you will be hated by all for my name's sake.
 But the one who endures to the end will be saved.
 When they persecute you in one town, flee to the next, for truly, I say to you, you will not have gone through all the towns of Israel before the Son of Man comes.
 (Matt 10:16-23, ESV).”

 Now let us try to understand these two passages a bit closer.
 First of all, it implies that discipleship is a process where the disciples are treated by the world just as their master was treated.
 There will be betrayals (v.
 21), there will be arrests (v.
 19) and even death (v.
 21), just as the master had gone through.
 The path of pain and suffering for others led the teacher to his death.
 It is enough for the disciple to be like his teacher, and the servant like his master.